gstamatelat/agt-clustering-challenge/src/site/markdown/index.md

 ## Contents

-In this document you will find the specification of the *Bipartite format* and the *Partition format* as well as some tools to help you develop and test your solution.
+In this document you will find the specification of the *Bipartite format* and the *Partition format* as well usage documentation for the tools included in the package to help you develop and test your solution.